klaidliadon/umbrella-content/en/tools/s_tor-for-linux.md

 #If the Download Page is Blocked

-* There is a mirror of the Tor Browser Bundle on [Github] (https://github.com/TheTorProject/gettorbrowser).
+* There is a mirror of the Tor Browser Bundle on [Github](https://github.com/TheTorProject/gettorbrowser).
 * You can also email gettor@torproject.org with the version you need (windows, osx or linux) in the body of the message.
-* Send a direct message saying "help" to [@get_tor] (https://twitter.com/get_tor) on Twitter for instructions to request Tor via DM.
+* Send a direct message saying "help" to [@get_tor](https://twitter.com/get_tor) on Twitter for instructions to request Tor via DM.

 Before you download a Tor Browser package for Linux, you must determine whether you are running a **32-bit** or **64-bit** system.
 Before you extract it, you should verify that it is authentic.